Not-so-Cleansing Recessions: Estimation

-where $E_{\g E^I=0}$ is the number of entrants if there are no incumbents, and $k$ is a function satisfying $k(\underline z,z^\ast) \lesseqgtr 0 $ if $\underline z \lesseqgtr z^\ast$. \end{lemma}
+where $p_E(\underline z):=\int_{\underline z}^\infty \mu^E(z) dz$, $E_{\g E^I=0}$ is the number of entrants if there are no incumbents, and $k$ is a function satisfying $k(\underline z,z^\ast) \lesseqgtr 0 $ if $\underline z \lesseqgtr z^\ast$. \end{lemma}

-For identification, we make Assumption \ref{ass:entrant_incum_dist}, which states that the latent entrant distribution and the incumbent distribution have the same cutoff.
+For identification, we make Assumption \ref{ass:entrant_incum_dist}, which states that the entrant distribution and the incumbent distribution have the same cutoff.
 This has three interpretations.
-Either (i) the industry has not undergone a sequence of selection-inducing fixed-cost recessions yet.
-Or (ii) the industry is in a long-run equilibrium with exogenous death shocks (cf. Proposition \ref{prop:ext_idrisk_dyn}), such that the cleansing effects since the last recession have fully subsided.
-Or, finally, (iii) entrants `learn' from incumbents, such that their technologies, conditional on clearing the cutoff, $\underline{z}$, are no worse than those of existing businesses.
+Either i) the industry has not undergone a sequence of selection-inducing fixed-cost recessions yet.
+Or ii) the industry is in a long-run equilibrium with exogenous exit (see Proposition \ref{prop:ext_idrisk_dyn}), such that the cleansing effects from the last recession have fully subsided.
+Or, finally, iii) entrants `learn' from incumbents, such that their technologies, conditional on clearing the cutoff, $\underline{z}$, are no worse than those of existing businesses.

 \begin{assumption}[Entrant and Incumbent Distribution] $\underline z = z^*.$ \end{assumption}

 Under Assumption \ref{ass:entrant_incum_dist}, entry induced by shocks such as income expansions that leave $f^c/f^e$ and hence the cutoff unchanged do not affect average productivity, $\bar z$.
 As a consequence, we have the following identification result.